knuckledragger314/trivia/claude/feat/implementation-plan.md

 - Category properly integrated into existing category system
 - Category selection works (even if it navigates to placeholder screen initially)

-## Milestone 4: Basic Navigation Screen
+## Milestone 4: Basic Navigation Screen ✅ COMPLETED
 Create a simple blank screen that can navigate back and forth between question and answer views.

 **Expected Outcome:**